mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 COPY . .

 ```

-In the context of the following Docker Compose file:
+Above Dockerfile, we use in the context of the following Docker Compose file
+`docker-compose.yaml`:

 ```yaml
 version: '3'